rasmenis/Digital-Portfolio-Term4/README.md

 ###  Action
 I studied different networking strategies and applied them by improving my **LinkedIn profile**, connecting with IT professionals, and sharing updates about my WIL experience at **Plum Systems**.
 I followed the rule of networking, treating others with respect and professionalism, and engaged with posts that align with my career goals.
-I also connected with senior developers and mentors at Plum Systems to gain insights into software engineering best practices and workplace culture.
+I also connected with senior developers and mentors at my workplace to gain insights into software engineering best practices and workplace culture.

 ###  Result
 Through this activity, I developed a professional network that actively contributes to my personal and career growth.
 Networking enhanced my understanding of industry standards, exposed me to mentorship opportunities, and strengthened my ability to communicate professionally.
-These connections have already supported my learning at Plum Systems and may contribute to future career opportunities in software development.
+These connections have already supported my learning and may contribute to future career opportunities in software development.

 ### 📸 Evidence